CivicActions/ssp-toolkit/docs/controls/IR.md

 ##### CivicActions

-CivicActions has implemented an Incident Response Plan (<https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan>) that explains the process for incident handling, and discusses preparation, detection and analysis, containment, eradication, and recovery.
+CivicActions has implemented an Incident Response Plan (<https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan>) that explains the process for incident handling and discusses preparation, detection and analysis, containment, eradication, and recovery.
-Preparation activities includes all CivicActions team members are trained in incident response.
+Preparation activities include all CivicActions team members who are trained in incident response.
 Detection and monitoring tools providing notification to incident response personnel for analysis and action.

 #### b

 ##### CivicActions

-CivicActions Operations and Security team leads are members of the CivicActions Contingency and Incident Response Plan teams which coordinates activities accordingly through the life of the incident event.
+CivicActions' Operations staff and Security Office team members are members of the CivicActions Contingency and Incident Response Plan teams which coordinates activities accordingly through the life of the incident event.

 #### c

 ##### CivicActions

-CivicActions Operations and Security conduct a post-incident analysis to assist in documenting lessons learned and suggesting changes to improve the incident response process.
-Tickets created in response to the incident event are reviewed upon completion by Engineering and Security teams.
+CivicActions' Operations staff and Security Office conduct a post-incident analysis to assist in documenting lessons learned and suggesting changes to improve the incident response process.
+Tickets created in response to the incident event are reviewed upon completion by the Operations staff and Security Office.
 Changes to the Incident Response Plan (<https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan>) require a team review session for approval.

 ### IR-5: Incident Monitoring